Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/index.rst

 * A safe wrapper for static arrays with bounds checking
 * A dictionary implementation for mapping strings to primitive data types
 * A dictionary implementation for mapping strings to arrays of primitive data types
+* A dictionary implementation for dense and sparse storage methods

 Performance Acceleration
 ------------------------